sot/chandra_cmd_states/docs/index.rst

 A commanded state is an interval of time over which certain parameters of interest (obsid, SIM-Z position, commanded attitude, ACIS power configuration, etc) are invariant.
-This database is useful for two reasons:
+This database is useful for several reasons:

 1. It goes out into the future to the extent of approved load products
 2. It is extremely fast and the commanded states for the entire mission can be